Ankit0304/Python_Projects/README.md

 # Python_Projects
-In this repo we create a small mini projects based on basic coding knowledge and Object-oriented concepts
+In this repo we create a mini projects using basic coding knowledge and Object-oriented concepts